Home | Volume 16 | Article number 19

 Abstract

 This report details a unique case of a 52-year-old woman with a slow-progressing optic nerve glioma (ONG).
-She presented with progressive vision loss in her right eye. ophthalmological examination revealed reduced visual acuity, axial proptosis, and optic nerve atrophy.
+She presented with progressive vision loss in her right eye.
+Ophthalmological examination revealed reduced visual acuity, axial proptosis, and optic nerve atrophy.
 Magnetic resonance imaging confirmed the diagnosis of typical ONG.
 A conservative approach with close monitoring was adopted and six months later the lesion remained stable with no further deterioration in visual acuity.
 Whilst ONGs in adults are typically malignant and have a poor prognosis, this is a case that indicates that in some patients there can be a slow progression.

 Introduction Down